Skip to content

 atom(children)

-Process complete atom: [expression] or symbol, with optional label.
+Process complete atom: [expression] or bare_atom, with optional label.

 Returns: